 };

-The code is available on GitHub if you want to take a look or build on it.
+The full code is on GitHub if you want to check it out or build something similar.